Starting in Saskatchewan

 Further west, on the Alberta border, were more hills and a pleasant surprise in the form of Cypress Hills Winery.
 Marty and Marie Bohnet planted the vineyards as an alternative to cattle ranching when the BSE crisis struck, and guests can sample their vintage – Saskatoon berry or rhubarb wine for instance – with a plate of local cheese.

 After the largely featureless plains, the landscape in Cypress Hills is striking for its trees.
 Cypress Hills Eco Adventures offers a thrilling canopy tour via a series of wooden platforms 40 feet above the forest floor, connected by zip wires.
 Here I learnt another new word as I was looking at the merchandise: t-shirts, caps and… bunny hugs?
-Apparently, ‘You know you’re from Saskatchewan when you call it a bunny hug and not a hoodie’.
+Apparently, ‘You know you’re from Saskatchewan when you call it a bunny hug instead of a hoodie’.

 In the little city of Moosejaw I discovered a Chicago connection.
 In the days of Prohibition it hosted Al Capone and under the city is a labyrinth of tunnels which were used to smuggle alcohol and hide those flouting America’s puritanical laws.
 We took the entertaining Tunnels of Moosejaw tour, following period-dressed actors with faux gangster accents through a series of re-created rooms before we were chased into the gift shop with gun shots on our tail!